webprogramming260/startup-example/README.md

    curl startup.cs260.click
    ```

-## Modify the candidates

-If you want to modify the candidates that are currently voted on then alter `finalists.json`.
+1. **Optional**: If you want to modify the candidates that are currently voted on then alter `finalists.json`.

 ## HTML deliverable